 Tobacco use is the number one cause of preventable death, locally and nationally.
 In October, public health leaders recommended the sales ban to reduce youth access to tobacco and help create nicotine-free future generations.

 The Multnomah County Board of Commissioners is seeking public comment on a draft Flavored Tobacco Sales Ordinance.
-The Board will hold a public hearing on the matter at 5:30 p.m. on Monday, Nov.
-28.
+The Board held a public hearing on the matter on November 28, and a first reading of the ordinance on December 1.